-From the same Settings tab, click Passwords to see all of the passwords Chrome is managing for you.
+From the main Settings page, click Autofill, then Passwords to see all of the passwords Chrome is managing for you.
 Here you can view, edit, or delete any of them—use the search box at the top if you need to find a specific one.
 If you’re not comfortable with this feature, you can also disable the prompt that offers to save passwords for new accounts.

-While you’re on the passwords screen, follow the Google Account link at the top of the list to view it on the web.
-The first time you do this, you should be met with a Password Checkup prompt—click Check passwords, and all of your stored passwords will be checked for duplicates or for matches in public data breaches (you may be prompted for your master Google password again along the way).
+While you’re on the passwords screen, click Check passwords, and Google will check all of your stored passwords for duplicates or for matches in public data breaches (you may be prompted for your master Google password again along the way).

-We’d recommend taking action on every account Google flags up, even if you have dozens to work your way through.
-If you make use of Chrome’s password suggestion feature, you should be able to get your account credentials safe and secure without spending too much time on the job.
+We’d recommend taking action on every account Google flags up, even if you have dozens to work through.
+If you use Chrome’s password suggestion feature, you should be able to get your account credentials safe and secure without spending too much time on the job.